BlueToque/initializr-pagedown-template/About.md

 ###Pagedown

-The [Pagedown][9] library was developed by the coders at [StackOverflow][10], and comes with a pure JavaScript implementation that will take a string and output valid HTML
+The [Pagedown][9] library is developed by the coders at [StackOverflow][10], and comes with a pure JavaScript implementation that will take a string and output valid HTML

 ##The Result